AEW Dynasty (2024)

 The 2024 Dynasty was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the inaugural Dynasty event and took place on Sunday, April 21, 2024, at Chaifetz Arena in St. Louis, Missouri, marking AEW's first pay-per-view event to be held in Missouri.
+It was the inaugural Dynasty event and took place on April 21, 2024, at the Chaifetz Arena in St. Louis, Missouri, marking AEW's first pay-per-view event to be held in Missouri.

 Twelve matches were contested at the event, including three on the "Zero Hour" pre-show.
 In the main event, Swerve Strickland defeated Samoa Joe to win the AEW World Championship.
 In other prominent matches, The Young Bucks (Matthew Jackson and Nicholas Jackson) defeated FTR (Dax Harwood and Cash Wheeler) in a tournament final Ladder match to win the vacant AEW World Tag Team Championship and become record-setting three-time champions, Will Ospreay defeated Bryan Danielson in a highly acclaimed "dream match", and Willow Nightingale defeated Julia Hart to win the AEW TBS Championship.
 The event also featured the return of Jack Perry, who had been absent from AEW programming since a legitimate backstage altercation at All In London in August 2023.

 The event was praised by fans and journalists, particularly for the Will Ospreay vs. Bryan Danielson match.
 Some referred to the match as one of the greatest wrestling matches of all time.